arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/cheat-sheet/ble-cheat-sheet.md

 - [Getting started with OpenMV with Nano 33 BLE sense](/tutorials/nano-33-ble-sense/getting-started-omv)

-If you want an overlook of the funtions and features that MicroPython provides, take a look at the tutorial below.
+If you want an overlook of the functions and features that MicroPython provides, take a look at the tutorial below.

 - [MicroPython functions and syntax guide](/tutorials/nano-33-ble-sense/ble-sense-python-api)